Real-time bidirectional SMS text messaging is a native component of Slate and does not require integration with any third-party platform. You can:

 To begin using this feature, your institution must:

-- Purchase Credits - Credits can be purchased anytime and used for even more communication methods beyond texting.
+Purchase Credits.
+Credits can be purchased anytime and used for communication methods in addition to texting.
 Current service rates, which are subject to change:

 Rates are shown in USD. $0.01 = 1 Credit